IBM/pixiedust-facebook-analysis/README.md

 * Enter a project name.

-* Choose and existing Object Storage instance or create a new one.
+* Choose an existing Object Storage instance or create a new one.

 * Click `Create`.